 twin cylinder engines

-OEM/ODM pressure washers manufacturers
+OEM/ODM small engines manufacturers

 twin cylinder engines manufacturers and suppliers

-As the world’s leading manufacturer and supplier of twin-cylinder engines, MATCHUP Twin Cylinder Engines is a long-established family of engines designed to deliver superior performance and robust technology to the small engine segment.
+As the world’s leading manufacturer and supplier of twin-cylinder engines, MATCHUP twin cylinder engines is a long-established family of engines designed to deliver superior performance and robust technology to the small engine segment.
 We are a full-service power solutions provider, and you will benefit from our world-class support and service for your outdoor machinery.

 MATCHUP twin-cylinder engines are ideally suited for a wide range of small applications.
 Thanks to their compact design and simple installation, you can even integrate them into small equipment.
 It is also very easy to maintain thanks to the robust and simple mechanical fuel system.